SohamMudalgikar/Sentiment-Analysis-Based-Trading-Strategy/README.md

 ### Strategy

-The trading strategy is constructed by combining sentiment analysis with traditional technical indicators.
-Here's a step-by-step breakdown of how the strategy operates:
+Here is outline of how the strategy operates:

 1. **Data Collection**:
    - **Stock Data**: Historical stock price data is retrieved using the Yahoo Finance API (`yfinance`).
 This includes daily closing prices, which are essential for calculating technical indicators like moving averages.
    - **Social Media Data**: Tweets mentioning the target stock ticker are fetched using the Twitter API via the `Tweepy` library.
-These tweets provide real-time sentiment data from the public.

 2. **Sentiment Analysis**:
    - Each collected tweet is analyzed using the `TextBlob` library to determine its sentiment polarity, which ranges from -1 (very negative) to +1 (very positive).
    - The sentiment scores of all tweets within a specific timeframe (e.g., daily) are aggregated to compute an average sentiment score.
-This score reflects the overall public sentiment towards the stock on that day.
+That is this score is a proxy for overall sentiment towards the stock on that day.

 3. **Technical Indicators**:
    - **Moving Averages**: Two moving averages are calculated: